 - American Eagle – Nice casual top options for younger men and women.

 Step 1.
 Consider The Purpose When Choosing What To Wear For Headshots

 Determining what to wear for your headshot should always begin with the intended purpose of your portraits.
 This will help you narrow down the style of the outfits you should consider.
 For instance, office professionals will probably want to dress in a different style then people who want acting headshots.
 The former will likely dress more professionally while actors might choose to take a more casual approach.

 Of course this isn’t a blanket rule, but this idea doesn’t need to be complicated either.
 Just think about how you’d want to present yourself when meeting with prospective clients or collogues in person, and use that as your style target (suit, collard shirt, t-shirt, etc.).

-Since a headshot is basically going to act as your digital avatar that prospective clients will interact with online, It’s a good idea to represent yourself accordingly so people know what to expect when they meet you in person.
+Since a headshot is basically the profile photo that prospective clients will interact with online, It’s a good idea to represent yourself accordingly so people know what to expect when they meet you in person.

 2. Think About the Background When Choosing What to Wear For Headshots

 Once you know the level of formality you should target for your headshots, the next thing you should think about is the background of your portrait.
 I offer 4 main backgrounds to my clients for headshots.
 For studio style headshots, my clients can be photographed on black, white and grey backgrounds.
 For on location headshots the background will be what is available to me at the location.